-On February 13, 2012, E. Mitchell Norville announced that he will resign as Executive Vice President, Chief Operating Officer of Boston Properties, Inc. effective on February 29, 2012.
-In connection with his resignation, Mr. Norville entered into a separation agreement (the "Separation Agreement") with Boston
+On February 13, 2012, E. Mitchell Norville announced that he will resign as Executive Vice President, Chief Operating Officer of the Company effective on February 29, 2012.
+In connection with his resignation, Mr. Norville entered into a separation agreement (the "Separation Agreement") with the Company.
+Under the Separation Agreement, the Company agreed to pay Mr. Norville cash payments totaling approximately \$1,533,333 (less applicable deductions) in addition to his cash bonus for 2011, which was \$950,000.
+In addition, Mr. Norville has agreed to provide consulting services to the Company for at least two months following the effective date of his resignation for which he will receive \$20,000 per month.
+Under the Separation Agreement,

-Properties, Inc. Under the Separation Agreement, Boston Properties, Inc. agreed to pay Mr. Norville cash payments totaling approximately \$1,533,333 (less applicable deductions) in addition to his cash bonus for 2011, which was \$950,000.
-In addition, Mr. Norville has agreed to provide consulting services to Boston Properties, Inc. for at least two months following the effective date of his resignation for which he will receive \$20,000 per month.
-Under the Separation Agreement, Mr. Norville will be entitled to accelerated vesting with respect to 23,502 LTIP units in the Company and stock options to purchase 4,464 shares of common stock at an exercise price of \$92.71 and 5,117 shares of common stock at an exercise price of \$104.47.
+Mr. Norville will be entitled to accelerated vesting with respect to 23,502 LTIP units in Boston Properties Limited Partnership and stock options to purchase 4,464 shares of common stock at an exercise price of \$92.71 and 5,117 shares of common stock at an exercise price of \$104.47.
 Mr. Norville will also retain approximately 36% of his 2011 outperformance award, which will remain subject to the performance-based vesting criteria originally established for the 2011 outperformance awards.
-Mr. Norville agreed to one-year non-competition, non-solicitation and non-interference provisions, and provided Boston Properties, Inc. with a general release of claims.
+Mr. Norville agreed to one-year non-competition, non-solicitation and non-interference provisions, and provided the Company with a general release of claims.